Symphony No. 7 (Shostakovich): Film version

-On 31 January 2005 a film version of the Symphony was premiered in St. Petersburg, with the St. Petersburg Academic Symphony Orchestra, conducted by Shostakovich's son Maxim Shostakovich accompanying a film directed by Georgy Paradzhanov, constructed from documentary materials, including film of the siege of Leningrad.
+On 31 January 2005, a film version of the Symphony premiered in St. Petersburg, with the St. Petersburg Academic Symphony Orchestra, conducted by Shostakovich's son Maxim Shostakovich, accompanying a film directed by Georgy Paradzhanov, constructed from documentary materials, including film of the siege of Leningrad.
 Many survivors of the siege were guests at the performance.
-The composer's widow Irina acted as script consultant to the project, and its musical advisors included Rudolf Barshai and Boris Tishchenko.
+The composer's widow Irina acted as script consultant to the project and its musical advisors included Rudolf Barshai and Boris Tishchenko.
 The film and performance were repeated, with the same artists, in London on 9 May 2005 at the Royal Albert Hall.